CALL TODAY FOR A FREE CONSULTATION (310) 274-6529

 • Be accepted by the court

-Thus, if the defendant signs a Harvey waiver and all measures are taken to ensure its validity, a judge can choose to regard all charges the defendant is accused of during sentencing.
-If the defendant doesnt sign the waiver, the judge will have to disregard the dismissed charges during sentencing.
+Thus, if the defendant signs a Harvey waiver and all measures are taken to ensure its validity, a judge can consider all charges the defendant is accused of during sentencing.
+If the defendant doesn't sign the waiver, the judge will have to disregard the dismissed charges during sentencing.

 The Harvey waiver was mainly put in place to ensure victim restitution even if the defendants charges were dropped.